subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 {% endhighlight %}

-The function intersection(Q, K) can be replaced by a scoring function instead of the discrete intersection.
+The function intersection(Q, K) can be replaced by a scoring function instead of a discrete intersection.
 Imaging our *pairwise_scoring* replacing this function.

-While explaining the bare bones attention, our input played the role of Query, Key and Value.
-There is no rule that Query, Key and Value should be three different inputs.
-Since this way of representation helps us describe multiple problems, like search, sequence to sequence learning, language models and others Query, Key, Value representation is used while describing attention.
+While explaining the bare bones attention, our input played the role of Query, Key, and Value.
+There is no rule that Query, Key, and Value should be three different inputs.
+When same input is used for query, key and value, its called as *self-attention*.

+Attention is a feature enhancement mechanism to improve the downstream applications.
+Query, Key,Value model is a comfortable way to explain the input of different downstream tasks like search, sequence to sequence learning, language models, and others.
+Hence Query, Key, and Value representation are used while describing attention.

+### Why do the transformation

-In the case of self attention, Q, K and V are transformations of the input matrix.
+In most of papers, Q, K and V are transformations of the input matrix.
+Original input matrix is not directly used to calculate attention scores.
 In the following code, wqp, wkp and wvp are equivalent to Q, K and V matrices depicted in the diagram.

 {% highlight python %}